sarnold/timew-addons-sum/sum/TW_SUM.rst

   :scale: 100
   :align: left

-The report extensions enable custom output formats for both human and machine consumption, while the status indicator GUI enables monitoring and control of Timewarrior tracking intervals with configurable "work day" and "seat" timers.
-Alerts and menu feedback are provided via icon changes and/or desktop notification bubbles using a "stoplight" metaphor on top of the built-in Python log levels and Gnome symbolic indicator icons:
-INFO, WARNING, ERROR.
+The timew-addons report extensions enable custom output formats for both human and machine consumption, while the status indicator GUI enables monitoring and control of Timewarrior tracking intervals with configurable "work day" and "seat" timers.
+Alerts and menu feedback are provided via icon changes and/or desktop notification bubbles using a "stoplight" metaphor on top of the built-in Python log levels and Gnome symbolic indicator icons: INFO, WARNING, ERROR.

 Software inventory